-Despite reports that Henry Cavill will not be playing Superman, there have been no official statements from either Cavill or Warner Bros’ affirming these rumours.
+Despite reports that Henry Cavill will not be playing Superman in a Man of Steel II movie, there have been no official statements from either Cavill or Warner Bros’ affirming these rumours.
 Fans have been in limbo wondering whether Cavill will continue as the character.

-The tweet has not been corroborated but Cavill in a 2018 CinemaCon interview was asked what the status on a new Superman film was.
+The tweet has not been corroborated but Cavill in a 2018 CinemaCon interview was asked what the status on Man of Steel II was.
 He answered that he still has a “desire” to make Man of Steel II and that he is in talks behind the scenes.
 He stated further that, “…there is a whole bunch of Superman stories I want to tell.
 There’s a whole style of Superman’s character that I am very keen to tell and I’m looking forward to the opportunity.”

 Cavill is obviously eager to resume the role but under the right creative conditions.
 The disarray at Warner Bros’ seems to be stalling any further Man of Steel films.
 Cavill must be frustrated at the delay but hasn’t divulged anything official recently.